KushalRoyChowdhury/ChatBuddy/README.md

 -   **🖼️ Image Sharing**: Upload and discuss images directly in the chat.
 The AI can understand and analyze the content of your images, opening up new possibilities for visual-based conversations.

+-   **🎬 Video & Audio Sharing**: Share video and audio files with the Advanced Model.
+The AI can process and understand the content, allowing for discussions and analysis of multimedia files.

 -   **📂 File Sharing**: Share documents and text files (`PDF`, `TXT`, `DOCX`, etc.) with the Advanced Model.
 The AI can read and analyze the content of your files, making it perfect for summarizing documents, answering questions about reports, or analyzing data.

 -   **🎨 Image Generation**: Create stunning 1k resolution images in any aspect ratio from your text descriptions.
 Bring your ideas to life with the power of AI-driven image synthesis, perfect for creative projects, brainstorming, or just for fun.